Additive structures imply more distances in $\mathbb{F}_q^d$: Proof of Theorem

 \section{Proof of Theorem \ref{thm13}}

 To prove Theorem \ref{thm13}, we follow the same strategy as in the previous sections.
-Therefore, we omit the detailed proof.
+Therefore, we sketch the main differences.
 When a set \(E\) lies \emph{on} a sphere, we can use extra structure: every line through the origin contains at most two (antipodal) points of \(E\), and \(\|\mathbf{x}\|\) is constant for all \(\mathbf{x}\in E\).
 These properties yield a better exponent.
 As in the previous sections, we consider

 using that \(\|\mathbf{y}\|=\|\mathbf{z}\|\) on the sphere.
 We then apply Lemma \ref{lm99} with

 If we denote the multiplicity of $(\mathbf{u}, t)\in \overline{P'}$ by $m(\mathbf{u}, t)$, then

 From here, Lemma \ref{lm99} completes the proof.